 Please remember that if EO is associated with your name anywhere, what you post to social media can be associated back to EO.
 Consider putting a disclaimer in your personal social media biography that says “opinions are my own.”

-EO staff, chapter staff and members who are representing EO on social media should be aware that opinions they express can reflect back on the organization.
-Consider that anything you post on social media might be shared and reposted elsewhere, even on social media channels such as Facebook where one’s personal privacy might be expected.
+Consider that anything you post on social media might be shared and reposted elsewhere on channels where one’s personal privacy might be expected.

 Photos posted on social media pages should favourably portray EO and the persons depicted in the photos.
 The following guidelines should be used when posting photos: